SwiftKickMobile/SwiftMessages/README.md

 ## 🔥 SwiftAutoLayout 🔥

-Check out our new library, [SwiftAutoLayout](https://github.com/SwiftKickMobile/SwiftAutoLayout)!
+Check out our new repo, [SwiftAutoLayout](https://github.com/SwiftKickMobile/SwiftAutoLayout)!

 SwiftAutoLayout helps you write AutoLayout constraints as consisely, Swiftly, and as natively as possible.
 Constrain `UIView` and `UILayoutGuide`s interchangeably with a familiar syntax named to match their native properties.
 This library purposefuly minimizes the repetitive code of defining view hierarchies and building constraints while maximizing constraint flexibility via optional parameters.

 <p align="center">
   <img src="https://github.com/SwiftKickMobile/SwiftAutoLayout/blob/master/Design/SwiftAutoLayoutBanner.gif" />